LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 Git remote heroku added
 ```

-And then deploying it using simple `git push heroku master`:
+And then deploy it using simple `git push heroku master`:

 ```
 $ git push heroku master